JonasHans/BRMR/README.md

 # BRMR
-Bird Recognition from Meteorological Radars
+<h2>Bird Recognition from Meteorological Radars
 ## Introduction
 For this project we received raw radar data (h5) and the desired output is a clustered pointcloud based on the clusters rain and birds.
 Here we tried various cluster techniques and described which has the best result for radarclustering.